The Social Insurance Number (SIN) Code of Practice

 Overview

 As an employer, you must request the Social Insurance Number (SIN) of each employee you hire.
-This is to provide the employees with Records of Employment.
+This is to provide each employee with a Record of Employment (ROE).
 This is also to provide them with various year-end reporting slips.
-Such slips include, for example, the T4 for income tax purposes.
-You also use SINs to record and forward employee payroll deductions for:
+These include, for example, the T4 for income tax purposes.
+Employers also use SINs to record and forward employee payroll deductions for:

 3.1 Key duties of employers

-As an employer, you play a vital role in protecting the SIN from misuse, fraud, and theft.
-You must ensure that you identify employees correctly.
-You must request other pieces of identification before finalizing their employment documents.
-A SIN card or SIN confirmation letter is not an identity document or a piece of identification.
+As an employer, you play a vital role in protecting the SIN from fraud, and theft.
+You must ensure that you identify employees correctly and request other pieces of identification before finalizing their employment documents.
+A SIN card or SIN confirmation letter isn’t an identity document or a piece of identification.
 Employees cannot use these documents for this purpose.

 1. By law, you must request each new employee’s SIN no more than 3 days after the day employment begins